 Figuring out when and what kind of cell phone to get your kid is always a tough decision.
 Twigby’s flexible phone plans, low prices, and great iPhone options are just right for you and your kid.
 At Twigby, we understand that you will want to limit your kid’s phone usage and data while teaching them the responsibility that comes with a smartphone.
 This is why we offer flexible plans that you can customize based on how much you decide is needed.
 You get to choose how many minutes and how much data your kid will get.
 Plus, every Twigby plan includes free texting!

 Twigby’s Self Care is where you can manage your account.
 Online or in the app, you can view your plan information, make changes, check your balance, pay your bill, and more.
 You also can monitor your calling, texting, and data usage.
 We offer free Overage Protection on phone plans too.
 With Overage Protection, you can monitor your kid’s phone usage to have control of your monthly bill.
 When Overage Protection is turned on, exceeding the data plan you chose is prevented, and there are no surprise charges on your monthly bill.

 With the latest technology comes the latest in parenting, and sometimes it’s hard to keep up.
-Although not all kids are ready for a smartphone (which is why Twigby still offers basic phones), Apple is bridging the gap to make this transition easier on parents.
+Apple is bridging the gap to make this transition easier on parents.
 The parental controls mentioned are great tools every parent can take advantage of. iPhone’s built-in parental controls and Twigby are the perfect combination to stay in control and be budget friendly when deciding to get your kid a smartphone.